Email FacebookTwitterMenu burgerClose thin

 ADPA certificate holders are usually already working in financial services.
 They may be financial advisors, accountants, attorneys, wealth planners, bank trust officers or retirement advisors.
 Often, they hold more advanced licenses as attorneys, accountants or other advisors.

 The ADPA certificate is an optional designation that does not give holders any special powers or privileges.
-It’s considered a mid-level certificate, suitable for people who are past the beginnings of their careers as financial advisors and looking to make themselves more marketable and knowledgeable.
+It’s considered a mid-level certificate.
+Generally, it’s suitable for those who are past the beginnings of their careers as financial advisors and looking to make themselves more marketable and knowledgeable.

 Comparable Certifications